kowndinya-renduchintala/kowndinya-renduchintala.github.io/_news/announcement_8.md

 related_posts: false
 ---

-[Our work](https://arxiv.org/abs/2305.06677) on Data-Efficient Pretraining of Language Models has been accepted to the EMNLP 2023 (Findings)
+[INGENIOUS: Using Informative Data Subsets for Efficient Pre-Training of Language Models](https://arxiv.org/abs/2305.06677) has been accepted to the EMNLP 2023 (Findings)